alyATB/parallel-zip/README.md

 Based on OSTEP suggested project: https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/concurrency-pzip

 This project was undertaken as an attempt to understand how to efficiently parallelize a process.
-The algorithm used for zipping is RLE (run length encoding), which is only efficient for certain data (repititive), but is fairly simple and easy to implement, allowing use to focuse on cocurrency.
+The algorithm used for zipping is RLE (run length encoding), which is only efficient for certain data (repetitive), but is fairly simple and easy to implement, allowing us to focus on concurrency.

 The idea was to create a zipping program that takes in file names, encodes those file using RLE algorithm, and writes the encoding to stdout.
 Note that all files are written to stdout, so decoding will not be able to retrieve what data